-9. Segment Reporting
+10. Segment Reporting

-The Company is a national retailer of lifestyle-oriented general merchandise with two reporting segments-"Retail" and "Wholesale."
-The Company's Retail segment consists of the aggregation of its four brands operating through 257 stores under the retail names "Urban Outfitters", "Anthropologie", "Free People" and "Terrain" and includes their direct marketing campaigns, which consisted of three catalogs and four web sites as of April 30, 2008.
+The Company is an international retailer of lifestyle-oriented general merchandise with two reporting segments-"Retail" and "Wholesale."
+The Company's Retail segment consists of the aggregation of its four brands operating through 269 stores under the retail names "Urban Outfitters," "Anthropologie," "Free People" and "Terrain" and includes their direct marketing campaigns, which consisted of three catalogs and four web sites as of July 31, 2008.
 The Company's retail stores and their direct marketing campaigns are considered a single operating segment.
-Net sales from the Retail segment accounted for approximately 94% of total consolidated net sales for the three months ended April 30, 2008 and approximately 93% for the three months ended April 30, 2007.
-The remainder is derived from the Company's Wholesale segment that manufactures and distributes apparel to our Retail segment and to approximately 1,700 better department and specialty retailers worldwide.
+Net sales from the Retail segment accounted for approximately 94% of total consolidated net sales for both the three and six month periods ended July 31, 2008.
+For the three and six month periods ended July 31, 2007, net sales from the Retail segment accounted for approximately 93% of total consolidated net sales.
+The remainder is derived from the Company's Wholesale segment that manufactures and distributes apparel to our Retail segment and to approximately 1,700 better department and specialty retailers